Guidance

 35. The guidance refers to the senior inspector.
 This will be the most appropriate senior inspector, depending on the remit.

 36. The guidance below refers to contacting and passing information to leaders’ employers (for example, for state-funded schools, the local authority, the board of governors or the trust) where there are serious concerns about leaders’ welfare.
-There are, however, some providers for which there is no clear employer, often because the leader is also the proprietor or owner of the setting and, therefore, has ultimate responsibility.
+There are, however, some providers for which there is no clear employer, often because the leader is also the proprietor or owner of the provider and, therefore, has ultimate responsibility.

-37. Before considering a formal pause, lead inspectors should consider whether other options are appropriate – for example, by visiting a different location to complete the inspection or interviewing another member of staff.
+37. Before considering a formal pause, lead inspectors should consider whether other options are appropriate – for example, visiting a different location to complete the inspection or interviewing another member of staff.
 Inspectors should aim to complete the inspection wherever possible, with appropriate adjustments to the timetable as needed.

-• circumstances that compromise our ability to gather sufficient evidence to reach valid and reliable judgements, and/or where leaders in the provider require support (for example from their employer), which may be due to concerns about the well-being of leaders
+• where leaders in the provider require support (for example, from their employer), which may be due to concerns about the well-being of leaders

 • any other major incident that has a significant effect on the routine day-to-day running of the provision